-The ongoing COVID-19 pandemic has had a significant impact, both direct and indirect, on businesses and commerce, as certain worker shortages have occurred, supply chains have been disrupted, and facilities and production have been suspended.
-The COVID-19 pandemic has impacted and may continue to impact the clinical sites and startup activities for the Company's Phase 1/2 clinical trial, including third-party manufacturing and logistics providers, which have disrupted and may continue to disrupt its clinical supply chain and the availability or cost of materials, and it has affected and may continue to affect the Company's ability to timely initiate, enroll and complete its clinical trials, conduct regulatory activities and its operate its business more generally.
-The Company continues to monitor the potential impact of COVID-19 on its business and financial statements and cannot be certain what the overall impact of the COVID-19 pandemic will be.
-The extent to which the COVID-19 pandemic will directly or indirectly continue to impact its business, results of operations, financial condition and liquidity, including ongoing and future clinical trials and research and development costs, will depend on future developments that are highly uncertain, including as a result of evolving variants of COVID-19, the actions taken to contain or treat it, and the duration and intensity of the related effects.
+The ongoing COVID-19 pandemic, including the periods of resurgences of cases relating to the spread of various strains such as the Delta and Omicron variants, has had a significant impact, both direct and indirect, on businesses and commerce, as certain worker shortages have occurred, supply chains have been disrupted, and facilities and productions have been suspended.
+The COVID-19 pandemic has impacted and may continue to impact the clinical sites and startup activities for our Phase 1/2 clinical trial, including third-party manufacturing and logistics providers, which have disrupted and may continue to disrupt its clinical supply chain and the availability or cost of materials, and it has affected and may continue to affect the Company's ability to timely initiate, enroll and complete its clinical trials, conduct regulatory activities and operate its business more generally.
+The pandemic may impact the timing of regulatory approval of the investigational new drug application for clinical trials, the enrollment of any clinical trials that are approved, the availability of clinical trial materials and regulatory approval and commercialization of our products.
+The pandemic may also impact the capital markets, inflation expectations and the Company's ability to access capital, which could negatively impact short-term and long-term liquidity.
+The extent to which the COVID-19 pandemic will directly or indirectly continue to impact our business, results of operations, financial condition and liquidity, including ongoing and future clinical trials and research and development costs, will depend on future developments that are highly uncertain, including as a result of evolving variants of COVID-19, the actions taken to contain or treat it, including the likelihood of achieving widespread global vaccination rates, the duration and intensity of the related effects of the pandemic and the uncertainty of the timing of the broader economic recovery to pre-pandemic levels.